espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Theatrical Mutagen (Greater).md

 **Benefit** You gain a +3 item bonus to Acrobatics checks, Crafting checks, and Performance checks.
 If you're untrained in any of these skills, your proficiency bonus is equal to your level instead of +0.
 You also gain a +10 feet status bonus to your Speed.

 **Drawback** You take a –1 penalty to Perception checks and Will saves.
-After any round where you don't spend at least 1 action to Interact with an object, [[Perform]], Step, or Stride, you're [[Off-Guard]] until the start of your next turn.
+After any round where you don't spend at least 1 action to Interact with an object, [[Perform]], Step, or Stride, you're [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] until the start of your next turn.